 · 401(k) Plan

 Some benefit programs require contributions from employees, but most are fully paid by KINNEY.
 The benefit package for regular full-time employees represents an additional cost to KINNEY of approximately 40 percent of wages.

 Vacation time off with pay is available to eligible employees to provide opportunities for rest, relaxation, and personal pursuits.
 Employees in the following employment

 Classification(s) are eligible to earn and use vacation time as described in this policy:

 Regular full-time employees

-An employee becomes a regular full time employee after they successfully complete the mandatory 180-day introductory period.
-See 205 - introductory period for details
+An employee becomes a regular full-time employee after they successfully complete the mandatory 180-day introductory period. *See Section 205 - Introductory Period for details

 The amount of paid vacation time employees receive each year increases with the length of their employment as shown in the following schedule.